Mediation, Policy and European Relations

 Practice Innovation in Preventive diplomacy

 How can the international community respond more effectively to looming crises?
 EIP is investigating preventive diplomacy, seeking to produce recommendations for good preventive strategies and practice.
 This project has taken a deep look at current preventive engagements in the field, in places as diverse as Ergneti, Jerusalem, Mexico City and Banjul, to understand the key challenges to conflict prevention.
 This has given us a platform for discussing and analysing effective responses.
-Central to our approach is a close collaboration with the actors at the centre of it all: diplomats, Heads of EU Delegations, and Special Representatives from the UN, the EU, and the OSCE, as well as independent peacemaking organisations.
-They drive our analysis, and will together with us fashion pragmatic responses to current challenges and recommendations based on tried and tested approaches.
+We presented the field observations to a select number of high-level mediators and envoys from the UN, EU and the OSCE in October to test our findings, listen to their perspectives and incorporate their input into our recommendations.
+These practitioners drive our analysis, and inspire us fashion pragmatic responses to current challenges and recommendations based both on innovative new ideas and tried and tested approaches.

 The Mediation Support Stocktaking Project: Strengthening the impact of mediation support in the field